joelburton/Homework/Homework03/README.md

 Date: Fri May 30, 2014 4:57:42 PM PDT
 Subject: *URGENT* Accounting help needed!

 OH NO!!
-The CEO has JUST informed me last night, that our accounting team was poached by Chad from Squysh.
+The CEO has JUST informed me last night that our accounting team was poached by Chad from Squysh.

 Fortunately, I was able to get some new dev hires through earlier today from a local bootcamp, they are even less experienced than you but their rates are highly competitive.
+(See attachment)

 There is still an issue though.
 Before they officially joined today, I ended up having to write some code myself, to basically do the job the four accountants were doing.